Mandickel/etl_ndorms_Docs.github.io/HES_APC/HESAPC_Provider.md

 ## Reading from hes_episodes

 Use the hes_episodes table to populate the provider table.
-In HES APC, the Pconsult field represents the unique identifier given to the consultant which in this case is representing the provider.

 ![](images/image3.png)